FrickTown/ObsidianVaults/DatorArkitektur/Lab 4 Material.md

 2. *How many misses do we have in total?
 How many of them are compulsory misses?
 Explain your answer.*
 	- 2560, all are compulsory.
 We cannot fit the whole array (1024 bytes) into cache (512 bytes)
 3. *Change the block size from 4 bytes to 8 bytes but keep the cache size to 512 bytes (reduce the number of blocks accordingly).
 How are the compulsory misses affected when Block Size is changed from 4 bytes to 8 bytes?
 Is there any change, why/why not?*
-	- They remain the same.
-Now we can just fit two words in a block, but we still cannot fit the whole array into cache, so the problem persists.
+	- The number of compulsory misses are technically halved, since we load two words at a time.
+However, the two words we load at the same time succeed each other *horizontally*, but we are reading the 2D-array *vertically*.
+We still cannot fit the whole array into cache, so the problem persists.
 4. *Change the block size back to 4 again, and change the mapping from “direct mapping” to “2- ways set associative”?
 Cache size should be 512 bytes again, change the number of blocks accordingly.
 Is there any change in number/types of misses comparing “direct mapping” vs. “2-ways set associative” of the same size, why/why not?*
 	- No, there is no change.
 We still have a 512 byte size.
 We have reduced the number of rows to access, likely to a performance benefit.
 But we still cannot fit the whole array, and due to LRU replacement policy, we will never luck out.
 5. *With the block size of 4, experiment with different cache sizes by changing the number of blocks.
 Try with both “direct mapping and “2-ways set associative”.
 How the hit rate is improved?
 At which point changing the cache size does not affect the hit rate?*